Estimating Global Input Relevance and Enforcing Sparse Representations with a Scalable Spectral Neural Network Approach: Results

-{\bf Independent Gaussian distributions dataset} The first dataset is structured with 2 target classes and input vectors with 20 independent features.
-Each data component is sampled from a Gaussian distribution.
+The first dataset is structured with 2 target classes and input vectors with 20 independent features.
+Each data component is sampled from a Gaussian distribution, see Fig. \ref{fig:input_distributions_gauss}.
 While some components are drawn from distributions which are set to be identical across classes, others display only partial overlap.
 Components with identical distributions offer no discriminatory information.
 As such, they prove ineffective for classification purposes.
-Conversely, non trivial components are pivotal, the smaller the overlap the larger their relevance in promoting the sought discrimination.
+Conversely, the other components are pivotal, the smaller the overlap the larger their relevance in promoting the sought discrimination.
+For this test, we generated $10^5$ examples.